DesyncTheThird/corne-keymap/readme.md

 These are all minor changes and do not significantly affect any layout stats in either direction, and can be easily changed as per your own preferences.

 ### CS_XXXX Keycodes
-I've had problems in the past with rolling built-in shifted keycodes.
-For instance, `&=` is a very common inward roll (in LaTeX), but the shift from the ampersand would often persist through to the equals symbol, outputting `&+` instead.
-(And similar problems with other rolls.)
+There is a long standing bug in QMK with modifiers persisting through multiple keys when rolled quickly, and especially when combined with layer changes.
+For instance, `&=` is a very common inward roll (in LaTeX) that is typed immediately after swapping to the `Symbol` layer.
+When typed quickly, the shift from the ampersand will often persist through to the equals symbol, outputting `&+` instead.
+(And similar problems with many other rolls, e.g. `~/` to `~?` on the `Terminal` layer.)

 The `CS_XXXX` keycodes explicitly reset shift modifiers before sending the intended keycode, fixing this issue.
 They also rename the keycodes to their ISO counterparts.
 These keycodes also can't be shifted manually: this is intended -- every symbol should be accessible on some layer without needing the shift key at all -- shift should only be needed for normal letters.

-This has probably been fixed in the years since I first encountered this issue, but there's little reason to swap back to ordinary keycodes as; the keycode renaming is convenient for maintenance; the shift-disabling behaviour is desired; and it works as-is.
+As far as I can tell, this still hasn't been fixed, but there's little reason to swap back to ordinary keycodes anyway even when it does get fixed, as; the keycode renaming is convenient for maintenance; the shift-disabling behaviour is desired; and it works as-is.

 I also don't use key overrides for this purpose, because they override all matching instances of inputs when active, and sometimes I do want to manually send strange combinations of modifiers and keycodes.

-By the way, `CS` originally stood for `Custom Symbol`, but I've ended up using the prefix for any custom key I implement, mostly because it's easy to search/regex for.
+By the way, `CS` originally stood for `Custom Symbol`, but I've ended up using the prefix for any custom key I implement, mostly because it's easy to search/grep for.

 ### Layers
 You may notice that this keymap has a lot of layers defined.
-In practice however, you'll only really be using 6 or so layers: the `Base` layer, `Edit`, `Data`, `Symbol`, `Program`, and `Utility`.
+In practice however, you'll only really be using 6 or so layers: the `Base` layer, `Edit`, `Data`, `Symbol`, `Terminal`, and `Utility`.
 The other 10 are either persistent locking layers (different base layers/numpad/steno, etc.), or are there to make the internal layer switching implementation simpler (including "overlay" layers).

 Because layers are arranged in a stack that is scanned top-down, there isn't an easy way to move from a higher layer to a lower layer momentarily.
 I've done some implementations of this before, but they are often error-prone to work with, difficult to maintain and troubleshoot, and often don't interact well with other features.
 Alternatively, I could make every key on every layer that needs this behaviour a custom key that performs different actions depending on the currently held keys, but this is even worse for maintenance, even if it is slightly more memory efficient.
 To save myself the trouble, I just stack extra layers on top wherever I need them.